Tesla 'quite likely' to meet Model 3 goal; Musk remains chairman

 Musk choked up after taking the microphone to talk about the company onstage in front of investors.

-“At Tesla we build our cars with love,” Musk said, visibly moved.
+“At Tesla we build our cars with love,” Musk said.
 “At a lot of other companies, they’re built by marketing or the finance department and there’s no soul.
 We’re not perfect but we pour our heart and soul into it and we really care.”

 Tesla has been struggling to ramp up production of its new Model 3 sedan, which is crucial to the company’s long-term profitability.
+In April, Tesla said it was making 2,270 vehicles a week, less than half the promised 5,000 a week it said it would meet by the end of June.

 Manufacturing bottlenecks have delayed the delivery of vehicles to customers and deferred much-needed revenue as the company continues to spend heavily on Model 3 production fixes, as well as projects in the pipeline.

-The company has been engaging in so-called “burst builds,” temporary periods of full-scale production.
-Tesla then extrapolates the number of cars built during these short-term burst builds over a longer time period.
+The company has been engaging in so-called “burst builds,” temporary periods of fast-as-possible production which it uses to estimate how many cars it is capable of building over longer periods of time.

 Analyst Brian Johnson of Barclays warned investors in March to be wary, however, of brief “burst rates” of Model 3 production that were not sustainable.

-Musk, who has insisted the company will not need to raise money this year, has also come under fire for his behavior during an earnings conference call last month, in which he cut off analysts posing financial queries, rejecting them as “boring, bonehead questions.”
+Musk has also come under fire for his behavior during an earnings conference call last month, in which he cut off analysts posing financial queries, rejecting them as “boring, bonehead questions.”
 Shares fell as much as 7 percent after Musk’s snub, evaporating $2 billion from Tesla’s stock market value.

 He repeated his assertion that the company was not planning on raising additional debt or equity, without providing a timeframe, and said he expected positive net income and cash flow in the third and fourth quarters.

-Musk told investors that an announcement about a China factory would come “really soon.”
-The factory would be in Shanghai, and Tesla was currently in talks with the Chinese government, an executive said.
+Musk and another executive told investors that an announcement about a factory in Shanghai would come soon and talks were underway with the Chinese government.

 Arguing that the sprawling company has become difficult to oversee, one investor proposed splitting the chairman and chief executive jobs, both of which Musk holds.
 Musk owns a 20 percent stake in the company.